d-sanoj/cs5293sp22-project3/README.md

 Once the command is passed, it will show the execution of test cases.

-**Note -** _The test_code.py or test cases program could take up to 10 minutes to execute and validate the test case results accordingly._
+**Note -** _The test_code.py or test cases program needs atleast 2GB Memory in the instance to run and could take up to 10 minutes to execute and validate the test case results accordingly._

 #### Assumptions and Possible Bugs -
 In the unredactor.py program, my assumption is that the data is not cleaned and we need to consider the data with the label training and validation and model according and then test the trained model on testing labeled data.
 Changes to the data in unredactor.tsv file might result in different values for the scores.